cpmech/gosl/chk/README.md

 # Gosl. chk.
 Check code and unit test tools

+More information is available in [the documentation of this package](http://rawgit.com/cpmech/gosl/master/doc/xxchk.html).

 Package `chk` provides tools to check numerical results and to perform unit tests.

 This package also contains `assert` functions.